viswa2/DevOps/aws-fundamentals/README.md

 ## AWS X-Ray ##
 You can use `AWS X-Ray to analyze and debug serverless and distributed applications such as those built using a microservices architecture`.
 With X-Ray, you can understand how your application and its `underlying services are performing to identify and troubleshoot the root cause of performance issues and errors`.

+## Amazon Kendra ##
+Amazon Kendra is an intelligent search service powered by machine learning.
+Kendra reimagines enterprise search for your websites and applications so your employees and customers can easily find the content they are looking for, `Amazon Kendra supports unstructured and semi-structured data in .html, MS Office (.doc, .ppt), PDF, and text formats`.